sagemath/trac_to_gh/Issue 4783.md

 2. Users every so often complain that sage.math doesn't have sendmail installed, so they can't put in code like `os.system('mail ...')`.
 I.e., also, often people start a big computation, and it would be useful for them to get an email when it finishes.

 3. When I run the sage buildbot, it might be nice if the buildbot script could use sage to email me a summary of all failed tests (?).

+4. This could be useful for creating an automatic bug reporting command, which would make it trivial for users of sage to type bug('stuff'), and have Sage send an email to sagebugs`@`gmail.com (or whatever, say) and have their remarks plus tons of internal state info sent.

 Issue created by migration from https://trac.sagemath.org/ticket/4783